 The Furniture Bank

 The Furniture Bank is an organization that accepts furniture donations and distributes items to families in need.
-However, the Furniture Bank only accepts items that are gently used.
+However, the Furniture Bank only accepts gently used items.
+This organization also charges a fee to pick up your furniture from your home.

-The Furniture Bank is only available in select states and Canadian provinces.
-Each location may have its own rules about what it will pick up and how far it will travel to pick up items.
-There may be a fee to haul away your items.
+The Furniture Bank is only available in select U.S. states and Canadian provinces.
+Each location may have its own rules regarding what it will pick up and how far it will travel to collect items.
 Call your local Furniture Bank location for details.

 The Arc

 The Arc is an organization that supports adults and children with developmental disabilities by offering programs and services and advocating on their behalf.
-The organization has a pickup service and will collect donated clothing and household items.
+The organization provides a pickup service to collect donated clothing and household items.
 The organization will often resell these items to other distributors.

-Find your local Arc chapter and ask if your items will be accepted before scheduling a pickup.
-Donation restrictions vary from chapter to chapter; some don’t list donation rules on their websites.
+Find your local Arc chapter and ask if it will accept your items before scheduling a pickup.
+Donation restrictions vary from chapter to chapter, and some don’t list donation rules online.

 GreenDrop

-GreenDrop is an organization that collects items to sell at thrift stores in its partner network.
-Greendrop won’t take items that weigh more than 50 pounds, but you can schedule a pickup if you’re trying to get rid of any of the accepted items listed on its website.
-You don’t need to be home for the exchange; you can leave your donations outside, and a GreenDrop driver will pick them up.
+GreenDrop is an organization that collects items to sell at thrift stores within its partner network.
+GreenDrop won’t accept items that weigh more than 50 pounds, but you can schedule a pickup if you’re trying to dispose of any of the accepted items listed on its website.
+If you don’t plan on being home for the exchange, you can leave your donations outside, and a GreenDrop driver will collect them.

 Regional or Local Charities That Offer Free Furniture Pick-Up